 A lot of times verification for things require that it come from a custom domain.
 Such as verifying LinkedIn company pages, Pinterest, etc. It also simply looks more professional when you are emailing people from a custom domain.

-Enter in your additional business name and business email that is on the custom domain.
+Enter your additional business name and business email that is on the custom domain.

-Then for the SMTP server it will by default show your custom domain.
+Then for the SMTP server, it will by default show your custom domain.
 However, you will want to change this to use Google’s free SMTP server.
 So change it to smtp.gmail.com.
 Then enter in your personal Gmail address for the username (email@example.com) and your password.
-This is used for authentication on the SMTP server.
+This is the app password you generated earlier, not your Gmail password.